glarrain/notes/software.md

 - Enables developers to connect to any data source and instantly get a full palette of secure, reliable, and customizable REST APIs for their projects.
 - Provides granular security controls, server-side scripting with V8 Javascript, Node.js, PHP, and Python, live API documentation, and example apps for iOS, Android, and popular HTML5 and JavaScript frameworks like AngularJS.
 - Runs on Linux, Windows, and Mac OS X, in the cloud of your choice or on premises.

+### Swagger

+- The world's most popular framework for APIs.
+- A powerful framework backed by a large ecosystem of tools that helps you design, build, document, and consume your RESTful APIs.
+- The Swagger Specification creates the RESTful contract for your API, detailing all of its resources and operations in a human and machine readable format for easy development, discovery, and integration.